pablobernabeu/website-files/content/post/2021-07-21-surviving-discrimination-and-confronting-it/index.md

 Xenophobia is one of the types of discrimination that sometimes crop up in halls of residence, departments, panels, committees, offices.
 Xenophobia exists where you are now, as it does where you come from.
 It is intrinsic to human societies (Hinton, 2017).
 Who doesn't know the way in which their society tends to rank the different nationalities therein?
 The locals tend to be first.
 Through many everyday tricks, the locals often ensure that immigrants remain second to them.
 The first rank of immigrants is formed of one or two nationalities, perhaps aided by historical or cultural connections.
 The second rank is that of merely-tolerated immigrants.
 The third rank is formed of immigrants who are despised due to historical, political, cultural factors.

-Sadly and dangerously enough, in competitive or onerous circumstances (when is that not the case, though!), *homo homini lupus*---that is, discrimination breaks loose (Abbink, & Harris, 2019; Mendes & Koslov, 2013).
-Ominous, historical references are unnecessary at this point.
+Sadly and dangerously enough, in competitive or onerous circumstances (when is that not the case, though!), *homo homini lupus*---that is, discrimination breaks loose (Abbink, & Harris, 2019; Meiring et al., 2014; Mendes & Koslov, 2013).

+Ominous, historical references are unnecessary.
 A hundred, or a few hundred, years is very little time: it's *yesterday*.
-I do hope HTML continues to display this blog post in a few hundred years' time.

 ## Policies